BenSernau/Technical-Writing-Portfolio/README.md

 ### Purpose

-A discussion of how one can use different types of search to develop routes through graphs
+Illustrates the development of routes through graphs with different types of search

 ### Audience